What a year it has been for Marvel fans.

 Arms dealer Tony Stark is in the Middle East, where he is attacked and taken captive.
 He builds an arc reactor to power a magnet to keep shrapnel in his heart from killing him.
 That reactor will later power the Iron Man suit.
-After escaping, Stark Becomes a superhero, which forces him to have a change of heart about selling weapons of destruction.
-But his mentor Stane wants this suit, his arc and him out of the company.
+After escaping, Stark becomes a superhero, which forces him to have a change of heart about selling weapons of destruction.
+But his mentor, Stane, wants the suit, his arc and Stark out of the company.
 Actually, he's the one who paid the insurgents to kill Stark in the first place.
-Stane, with his own iron suit, and Stark face off at the end of the film.
+Stane, with his own iron suit, faces off with Stark at the end of the film.

-Scientist Bruce Banner was hit with gamma radiation, which turns him into a green, raging monster when he gets angry and his heart rate is elevated.
+Scientist Bruce Banner was hit with gamma radiation, which, when he becomes angry, turns him into a green, raging monster with an elevated heart rate.
 General Ross, played by William Hurt (He's also in "Civil War"), wants this technology for the military.
 Banner just wants to be left alone, but is also in love with Ross' daughter Betty.
-Roth's character starts taking a Super Soldier serum to catch the Hulk, but takes too much and turns into an evil Hulk, known as Abomination.
+Roth's character starts taking a super soldier serum to catch the Hulk, but takes too much and turns into an evil Hulk, known as Abomination.
 After Abomination starts destroying the city, Ross wants the Hulk to fight and stop him.
 Hulk subdues the monster and runs away to live far away from people he may hurt or kill.

-How it ends -- In the post-credit scene, you see Stark run into Ross at a bar and ask about the Hulk in order to recruit him for the Avengers.
+How it ends: In the post-credit scene, you see Stark run into Ross at a bar and ask about the Hulk to recruit him for the Avengers.

 Loki is jealous of his older brother Thor, who is set to become the next king of Asgard after his father Odin retires.
 But after an attack on his home, Thor disobeys his father and is banished to Earth, minus his powers and his hammer.
 While on Earth, he falls in love and learns humility.
 Loki also tries to kill him, but Thor regains his power and returns to Asgard to fight and conquer his misguided brother.
 Thor vows to watch over Earth, where Loki fell to after the final battle scene.